tong-ece-cmu/Unnamed-Simulator/architecture03/README.md

 Another state machine for the branch instruction one after another.
 If it's a branch instruction and first state machine is busy, if we didn't get a flush, do the same thing.

 We need to consider if there are consequetive branch instructions.

+The test vector would just be an assembly if statement.
+We will run through it and see if it produce the correct result.
+This is already been done, we have the test vectors from the previous architecture.

+Right now, we are missing things for execute stage.
+We are missing the entire branch instruction execute, and write pc wires.
+Write PC wire will get calculated during the execute stage.
+The result will get clocked in into the decoder PC register in the next clock edge.

+There are some logic in the decoder that's related to PC.
+We have reset, freeze_cpu and counter next.
+Reset is straight forward.
+Freeze cpu is for pausing the CPU for cache memory access.
+Counter next is for inserting NOP for read after load.

+We are really just having performance benefit of one clock cycle when doing prediction.
+The reading register file takes one cycle, then we have the next PC sorted out.
+Oh well, let's do it for completenss sake.

+So instead of having to calculate PC in decoder, we will always take value from the execute stage.
+And execute stage will always output +4 PC.
+It will output correct PC value if there is a branch or jump instruction.

+We are missing the whole block that generate the newPC output.
+So this block will have if statements to check whether its a branch insturction(all its sub instruction BEQ, BNEQ, etc), or jump.
+And in the if statement, assign new appropriate PC.
+That new PC will be type logic, not wire or reg.
+Need to check ISA specification on the detail of branch and jump instruction.
+They may also want to store address in register file.
+Then we can also reference things from previous architecture.

 # Do scripts